Most popular baby names for girls in Ohio - NewsBreak

 Most popular baby names for girls in Ohio

+**Related Video Above: Looking for a unique baby name?
+Here is a list of the ‘rarest’ names.**

-Stacker compiled a list of the most popular baby names for girls in Ohio using data from the Social Security Administration .
+CLEVELAND (STACKER) — Stacker compiled a list of the most popular baby names for girls in Ohio using data from the Social Security Administration.
 Names are ranked by the number of babies born in Ohio in 2021.

 Note: The Social Security Administration collects data on baby names with a binary understanding of sex and gender.
 Stacker understands that names aren’t inherently gendered and will continue to look for opportunities in our coverage to demonstrate that.